Random-field Solutions to Linear Hyperbolic Stochastic Partial Differential Equations with Variable Coefficients: Introduction

 Many interesting properties of random-field solutions for SPDEs have been studied for the case when the partial differential operator $L$ has constant coefficients, e.g.\ the regularity of the probability measure induced by the solution \cite{pardouxzhang,nualartquer,sanzsuess1}, large deviation principles \cite{ortizsanz,marquezsarra3}, Varadhan estimates \cite{milletsanz,sanzsuess2}, support theorems \cite{milletsanz2000,delgadosanz}, path properties such as H{\"o}lder continuity \cite{sarrasanz,dalangsanz} and much more.
 See also the references in these works for a more detailed account.
-Due to the restriction on constant coefficients, the set of concrete examples for random-field solutions to SPDEs is essentially limited to the stochastic heat equation and the stochastic wave equation (with maybe lower order terms).
-Note furthermore, that in \cite{sanzvuillermot} the existence of a random-field solution to a class of parabolic equations with variable coefficients has been shown.
+Due to the restriction on constant coefficients, the set of concrete examples for random-field solutions to SPDEs is essentially limited to the stochastic heat equation and the stochastic wave equation (possibly with lower order terms).
+Note furthermore, that in \cite{sanzvuillermot} the existence of a random-field solution to a class of parabolic equations with variable coefficients has been established.

-With the present article, we aim to study the case of hyperbolic equations with variable coefficients which has, to our knowledge, not been considered yet, producing a random-field solution similar to \eqref{eq:mildsolutionSPDE}, and so enlarging the set of examples for random-field solutions to SPDEs which one may treat explicitly.
+With the present article, we aim to study the case of hyperbolic equations with variable coefficients which has, to our knowledge, not been considered yet, producing a random-field solution similar to \eqref{eq:mildsolutionSPDE}, and so enlarging the class of SPDEs which admit a random-field solution.

 Let us briefly explain the contents of this article.
 We consider linear SPDEs whose partial differential operators have variable coefficients that may depend on space and time.
-For these equations we want to derive conditions on the coefficients such that there exist unique random-field solutions.
+For these equations we want to derive conditions on the coefficients such that the notion of random-field solution makes sense.
 The equations that we will consider are general second- and higher-order hyperbolic equations on the whole space $\Rd$.
 The main result of this paper, Theorem \ref{thm:2ndorderhyperbolic}, shows that if the coefficients of the partial differential operator

 are smooth and bounded with bounded derivatives of all orders in $x$ and continuous in $t$ (the $a_{j,k}$ have to be differentiable in $t$), and the operator $L$ is of strictly hyperbolic type, i.e.\ it satisfies: